Skip to main content

 Global Environments & Sustainability Major Requirements

-Download a copy of the GSVS Advising Sheet here.
+Download a copy of the GSVS Advising Sheet:

-PRE-REQUISITES (6 CREDITS) Students may apply before completing the prereqs, but they must be completed before graduation.
-Not all courses listed below are offered every semester
+PRE-REQUISITES (6 CREDITS) Students may apply before completing the pre-requisites, but they must be completed before graduation.
+These pre-requisites cannot double count for GSVS core or elective courses, but they may double count for General Education requirements.
+Not all courses listed below are offered every semester.

 CORE COURSES (15 CREDITS) each course is offered once per academic year

-ELECTIVE COURSES (15 CREDITS) Summer + Fall 24 elective list below!
+ELECTIVE COURSES (15 CREDITS) See the Jterm/Spring/Summer 2025 approved elective list below!

 • 5 elective courses from the approved list that must include: